Provizanta/ansible-role-cerebro/README.md

 A list of plugins that should be installed.

-    settings: <list of Cerebro settings>
+    configuration: <list of Cerebro settings>
     plugins: <list of plugins>
       - ...